leinson/where-we-dine/README.md

 ### “Nice to have’s”

-- A user can add a restaurant by themselves, without info & tags
+- A user can add a restaurant without info & tags

-    - An admin can later add the info & tags
+    - An admin can later "verify" the restaurant, and add the info & tags

 - A user can edit their own review after it is posted

 - A user can do a list of restaurants they want to visit

+- A user can add pictures to their review

 ## How to install (in progress)